dotnet/core/release-notes/6.0/install.md

 You can add your .NET install location permanently to your path using the approach recommended for your operating system.

+Note: [Linux package dependencies](linux-packages.md) describes the set of packages required to run .NET on Linux.

 ## What's installed?

 You can determine what is installed on your machine using the following approach, with `dotnet --info`.